Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/README.md

 For issues or questions:
 - Check the [Troubleshooting Guide](./docs/TROUBLESHOOTING.md)
 - Review [Contrast Documentation](https://docs.contrastsecurity.com)
-- Contact your platform team
+- Open an issue in this repository

 ## License

-This module is maintained by Liberty's Platform Engineering team.
+This module is maintained by Contrast Security.